Key Quote

 Technique 2 — DRAMATIC IRONY / GENERATIVE INSULT

 The reader will watch this dismissal be disproved across the entire novel, creating sustained dramatic irony.
-This is a generative (producing consequences) insult: Elizabeth overhears it, and it shapes her entire attitude towards Darcy.
+This is a generativegenerative — Having the power to produce future consequences or developments insult: Elizabeth overhears it, and it shapes her entire attitude towards Darcy.
 The novel's central conflict — pride vs prejudice — is born in this moment.
 Austen makes a throwaway remark into the most consequential sentence in the text.

-The line is reported in free indirect discourse — the narrator adopts Darcy's voice without directly quoting him, blurring the line between his opinion and objective description.
+The line is reported in free indirect discoursefree indirect discourse — A narrative technique blending the narrator's voice with a character's thoughts — the narrator adopts Darcy's voice without directly quoting him, blurring the line between his opinion and objective description.
 This technique is Austen's signature: she makes readers complicit in judgments they should be questioning.

 Key Words